Feniosky Peña-Mora

 Feniosky Peña-Mora (born March 6, 1966) is a Dominican-born engineer, educator, and professor.
 He served as commissioner of the New York City Department of Design and Construction from 2014 to 2017, as dean of Columbia School of Engineering and Applied Science from 2009 to 2012, and as associate provost of the University of Illinois at Urbana–Champaign.
+He was inducted as president of the American Society of Civil Engineers in October 2024.

 Career

 Peña-Mora is the Edwin Howard Armstrong Professor of Civil Engineering and Engineering Mechanics at Columbia University.
 Previously, he was the Dean of the Columbia School of Engineering and Applied Science.

 Peña-Mora’s tenure as dean was marked by faculty criticism and internal conflict.
 Several faculty members and department chairmen passed a "no-confidence" vote regarding his leadership.
 They criticized his management style and the rapid expansion of the engineering school, claiming it overloaded professors with too many students.
 They also asserted that he prioritized fundraising over research and did not honor his promises.
 One of Peña-Mora's most vocal critics, Van C. Mow, called him a "control freak", and stepped down as Chair of the Department of Biomedical Engineering in 2011.
 Peña-Mora resigned in July 2012.

 Peña-Mora continued supervising PhD and graduate research students, and was listed as being on "public service leave" while serving at the DDC.
 He maintained a named professorship with a salary of more than $500,000 in 2015, in addition to his salary as Commissioner.

 In July 2023, Peña-Mora became the Dean of the School of Engineering and Sciences at Tec de Monterrey.